Lithuanian Auxiliary Police: Sources and historiography

-The topic of Lithuanian Police Battalions is very controversial and poorly researched.
+Lithuanian Police Battalions are controversial and poorly researched.
 The main obstacle is the lack of reliable and objective data.
 During the war, journal Karys published frequent stories about the battalions, but to protect military secrets the articles were heavily censored to remove names, dates, and locations.
 During the Soviet period, when Soviet propaganda exploited tales of war crimes and actively persecuted former members of the battalions, objective research was impossible.
 Several members of the battalions managed to escape to the West and publish memoirs, but they gloss over the controversial aspects of the battalions and often deny Lithuanian involvement in the Holocaust.
 Foreign researchers were hampered by lack of archival data.

 When Lithuania declared independence, the archives became accessible to scholars.
-However, many of the documents are scattered in various archives in Lithuania, Belarus, Ukraine, Germany, Russia.
-In addition, due to the chaotic nature of the war, recordkeeping was poor, particularly towards the end of the war.
-The units were subject to frequent reorganizations and restructurings; sometimes the units were confused themselves of their proper name or numbering.
-In the post-war years, KGB produced interrogation protocols of former members of the battalions, but these are not considered reliable as confessions were often obtained through torture or outright fabricated.
-Nevertheless, Lithuanian scholars, primarily Arūnas Bubnys, published several articles analyzing structure and activities of individual battalions.
+However, the documents are scattered in various archives in Lithuania, Belarus, Ukraine, Germany and Russia.
+In addition, recordkeeping was poor, particularly towards the end of the war.
+The units were subject to frequent reorganizations and restructurings; sometimes the units were themselves confused about their names or numbers.
+In the post-war years, the KGB produced interrogation protocols of former members of the battalions, but these are not considered reliable, as confessions were often obtained through torture or fabricated outright.
+Nevertheless, Lithuanian scholars, primarily Arūnas Bubnys, have published several articles analyzing the structure and activities of individual battalions.

 Background

 In June 1940, Lithuania was occupied by the Soviet Union.
 The Soviets introduced harsh sovietization policies, including nationalization of larger enterprises, landholdings, and real estate.
 Opponents of communism and the new regime were persecuted: an estimated 6,600 were imprisoned as "enemies of the people" and another 17,600 deported to Siberia.
 The Lithuanian Army was reorganized into the 29th Rifle Corps (179th Rifle and 184th Rifle Divisions) of the Red Army.
-More than 500 of Lithuanian officers were retired and 87 were imprisoned.
+More than 500 Lithuanian officers retired and 87 were imprisoned.

-When Nazi Germany invaded Soviet Union on June 22, 1941, Lithuanians greeted the Germans as liberators from the repressive Soviet rule.
-They spontaneously joined the anti-Soviet June Uprising, formed the Provisional Government of Lithuania, and declared restoration of independence.
-Lithuanians began forming their own military and police units in hopes to recreate the Lithuanian Army.
-The territory of Lithuania was invaded by and divided between two German Army Groups: Army Group North, which took over western and northern Lithuania, and Army Group Centre, which took over most of the Vilnius Region.
+The Lithuanian Activist Front was formed in Berlin by Kazys Škirpa, former Lithuanian envoy to Germany.
+Its goal was to organize an anti-Soviet uprising in the event of a German-Soviet war.
+When Nazi Germany invaded Soviet Union on June 22, 1941, some Lithuanians greeted the Germans as liberators from the repressive Soviet rule.
+Many spontaneously joined the anti-Soviet June Uprising.
+The Provisional Government of Lithuania declared independence and Lithuanians began to form their own military and police units in hopes of recreating the Lithuanian Army.
+The territory of Lithuania was invaded by and divided between two German Army Groups:Army Group North took over western and northern Lithuania, and Army Group Centre took over most of the Vilnius Region.
 Therefore, developments in Kaunas and Vilnius were parallel but separate.
+The Germans had no intention of giving the Lithuanians independence, so the provisional government was dissolved on August 5, 1941 and partisan units disarmed.
+On September 26, the LAF was also dissolved and Lithuania was incorporated into the German civil administration.